SAP-archive/teched2020-DAT262/README.md

 ## Overview

 SAP Data Intelligence is SAP's leading product for data integration, data management, intelligent processing and orchestration across different (hybrid) data environments.
-One important aspect is the replication, consumption, and exchange of data and functionality in SAP's core Intelligent Enterprise and Business Suite systems.<br>
+One important aspect is the replication, consumption, and exchange of data and functionality in SAP's core Intelligent Enterprise and Business Suite systems.
 The ABAP integration capabilities in SAP Data Intelligence open seamless, "any-premise" interoperability with almost all the features available in the these environments.<br>

 This hands-on session will focus on connectivity and system interoperability to SAP S/4HANA systems and provides an insight on how to use the corresponding out-of-the-box operators in SAP Data Intelligence to smoothly integrate with the above SAP Business applications and beyond.